 The process used on the timber increases the wood’s strength and hardness.
 Its high strength-to-weight ratio makes it suitable for even the most challenging applications.

 The modification process does not compromise the wood’s natural beauty.
-It remains comparable in colour to the original source species, allowing for a natural look to be created in a property.
+It remains comparable in colour to the original source species, allowing for a natural look to be created in a property when desired.
 Alternatively, it can easily be coated in a wide range of colour finishes.

 Accoya is sourced from FSC® and other regionally certified woods, meaning it is a naturally renewable material.
 Only abundantly available, fast growing source species, such as Radiata pine, are used in its creation.